 Blanket Mortgage: What It Is And When It's Used

-A blanket mortgage, or a blanket loan, is used to buy multiple pieces of real estate property at a time.
-Builders and developers who use blanket mortgages can divide their property into portions to be individually sold.
+A blanket mortgage, or blanket loan, is used to buy multiple pieces of real estate property at one time.
+Builders and developers who use blanket mortgages can subdivide their property into lots that are sold individually.

 Who Would Use A Blanket Mortgage Loan?

-Blanket mortgage loans aren’t intended for people who own a primary home as well as a single second home or investment property.
-Rather, it’s for people or entities who have a portfolio of properties.
-Among them, blanket mortgages could be a good option for the following groups:
+Blanket mortgage loans aren’t intended for homeowners who own a primary home and a second home or investment property.
+It’s for investors or entities with a portfolio of properties.

-- Real Estate Investors: If you have a portfolio of investment properties, a blanket mortgage could be an option to help you consolidate your finances while freeing up cash through equity over time to buy more properties.
+- Real estate investors: If you have a portfolio of investment properties, a blanket mortgage can help you consolidate your finances while freeing up cash through equity over time to buy more properties.

-- House Flippers: If you’re flipping houses, a blanket mortgage can enable you to acquire and refurbish multiple properties at the same time in order to sell them when they’re fixed up.
+- House flippers: If you’re flipping houses, a blanket mortgage can help you buy and fix multiple properties at the same time.

-- Builders And Developers: Someone building houses is the perfect candidate for a blanket mortgage because you’re buying a lot of property and developing it all at once.
+- Builders and developers: People who build houses are perfect candidates for a blanket mortgage because they’re buying a lot of property and developing it all at once.

-- Business Development: You need a lot of money in order to open multiple locations.
-A blanket mortgage could make doing this easier because it’s a single financing instrument.
+- Business developers: You need a lot of money to open multiple commercial A blanket mortgage could make this easier because it’s a single financing option.

 Where Can I Find Blanket Mortgage Lenders?

-Blanket mortgages are typically offered by commercial lenders who operate outside of the traditional banking and mortgage origination system.
-They cater to experienced real estate and commercial investing professionals who are used to dealing with these types of transactions.
+Blanket mortgages are usually offered by commercial lenders who operate outside the traditional banking system.
+They cater to experienced real estate developers and commercial investors.
 It’s important to find the right lender for you.